Publish from the conversation

 Paste into your terminal, then ask Gemini to put your app on the internet.

 Any agent that speaks MCP can connect — no account needed first.
-Signing up happens in the conversation.
+Your browser opens to sign up the first time it connects.

 What happens next